Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Methods

 Since single qubit clones of universal, symmetric, quantum cloning machines have well defined properties, namely that the clones of quantum state correspond geometrically to the vector of the original state being shrunk by a factor $\eta$, given by eq. \eqref{eq:shrinking_factor}.

-This means that for the purposes of analyzing un-entangled sequences of single qubit clones (e.g. the un-entangled sequences described in Figure \ref{fig:main_figure}), one can emulate the relevant quantum cloning procedure by constructing a density matrix that describes the mixed state of the original pure quantum state, shrunk by $\eta$.
+This means that for the purposes of analyzing un-entangled sequences of single qubit clones (e.g., the un-entangled sequences described in Figure~\ref{fig:main_figure}), one can emulate the relevant quantum cloning procedure by constructing a density matrix that describes the mixed state of the original pure quantum state, shrunk by $\eta$.
 Importantly, this involves only a single qubit, and thus classical simulations of the state are extremely fast, and this can be executed for any $M$.
-We refer to this procedure as \emph{clone emulation} in order to make it clear that this is not producing a full set of $M$ quantum clones (which themselves form an entangled system), and is a limited but extremely useful tool in this context of analyzing single qubit quantum cloning.
+We refer to this procedure as \emph{clone emulation} in order to make it clear that this is not producing a full set of $M$ quantum clones (which themselves form an entangled system), and is a limited but extremely useful tool for analyzing single qubit quantum cloning in this proposed protocol.
+It should emphasized however that this cloning emulation is only a numerical simulation method that allows us to examine the expected error rates and overhead of this hypothetical networking protocol.
+If one were to implement this protocol, the full universal quantum cloning machine would need to implement a very large and complex unitary, thus generating $M$ weakly entangled clones.
+Exact statevector simulation of such a quantum cloning unitary, for very large $M$, is not feasible because of the exponentially growing compute time and memory cost of full statevector simulation of quantum states.

+Note that in this study we will denote $M$ simultaneously as the number of approximate quantum clones generated by the $1 \rightarrow M$ cloning process, and the number of remote clone receivers illustrated in Figure~\ref{fig:main_figure}.
+In other words, each of the $M$ clones that is produced given an input of a single original pure quantum single-qubit state, is sent to exactly one (independent) remote receiver, who then performs local operations and measurements.
+Additionally, for all simulations the same original message qubit is repeatedly transmitted to all $M$ parties so that a baseline of error rate metrics can be measured as other parameters are changed.